 The farm is open daily and includes a market, deli and kitchen, kid's play areas, and more along with the u-pick fields.
 Kids can enjoy the petting zoo, jump pillow, climbing tower, and play areas then cool off with an ice cream treat.

 Messick's Farm Market is at 6025 Catlett Road in Bealeton Virginia.

 Auburn Farm Sunflower Patch, Brandy Station

-The Auburn Farm Sunflower Patch holds its third annual Sunflower Festival on Labor Day Weekend and the 2nd weekend of September 2022.
+The Auburn Farm Sunflower Patch usually holds its annual Sunflower Festival on Labor Day Weekend and the 2nd weekend of September.
 The Sunflower Festival includes u-pick sunflowers, a 4-acre corn maze, kids' activities, a pumpkin patch, food trucks, and more.
 All of the activities plus 10 sunflowers are included in the $10 admission price (children 5 and under free).

 Temple Hall Fall Sunflower Fields, Leesburg

 Visit the farm animals, play on the bounce pillows and slides, play in the corn box, enjoy outdoor games, and more family-friendly activities.
 Admission is $15 on weekends, $12 weekdays, and includes a pumpkin and sunflowers.